aleph2c/learning_xslt_with_python/README.md

 different XSLT parsers from program examples included from three training sources.

-Python does not come with an XSLT parser, but you can install external libraries that integrate the XSLT language into Python.
+Python does not come with a modern XSLT parser, but you can install external libraries that integrate the XSLT language into Python.
 The XSLT standard is currently at version "3.0", but most open-source tools only support version "1.0".

+An XSLT 3.0 book has not yet been published.
+There are lots of XSLT 2.0 books.

 To follow along, go and get a copy of "Beginning XSLT 2.0 From Novice to Professional" by Jeni Tennison, clone this repo and install the command line